Nine Entertainment IPO taps into Australia's passion for cricket

 “What’s their outlook?
 Very good.
 They’ve got momentum that neither of their fully commercial competitors have,” said Steve Allen, managing director of media consultancy Fusion Strategy.

-The IPO, which priced at the bottom of the marketing range, gave Nine a market capitalization of A$1.9 billion, while the holdings of Oaktree Capital Group (OAK.N) and Apollo Global Management (APO.N) will fall to 14 percent and 22 percent respectively.
+The IPO, which priced at the bottom of the marketing range, gave Nine a market capitalisation of A$1.9 billion, while the holdings of Oaktree Capital Group and Apollo Global Management will fall to 14 percent and 22 percent respectively.

 Major sports events like the Ashes and the National Rugby League (NRL), for which Nine has partial rights, are key not only for the revenue they generate but for advertising upcoming TV shows as traditional networks struggle to retain viewers amid a significant shift to online viewing.